7 signs and symptoms not to ignore

 - Behavior changes

-These changes could be caused by many problems, including infection, poor nutrition, mental health conditions or medications.
+These changes could be caused by many problems, such as infection, dehydration, poor nutrition, mental health conditions or drugs.

 6. Feeling full after eating very little

-If you consistently feel full sooner than normal or after eating less than usual, get checked by your doctor.
-This feeling, known as early satiety, also might be accompanied by nausea, vomiting, bloating or weight loss.
-If so, be sure to tell your doctor about these signs and symptoms as well.
+If you usually feel full too soon or after eating less than usual, get checked by your health care provider.
+You might have this feeling, known as early satiety, along with nausea, vomiting, bloating or weight loss.
+If so, be sure to tell your health care provider about these symptoms as well.

 Possible causes of early satiety include gastroesophageal reflux disease, commonly known as GERD, and peptic ulcers.
-In some cases, a more serious problem — such as pancreatic cancer — could be a factor.
+In some cases, a more serious problem — such as stomach cancer — could be a factor.

 7. Flashes of light

-Bright spots or flashes of light sometimes indicate a migraine.
-In other cases, sudden flashes of light could signal retinal detachment.
+Bright spots or flashes of light can sometimes be a sign of a migraine.
+In other cases, sudden flashes of light could be a sign of a serious condition in which a thin layer of tissue at the back of the eye pulls away from its position (retinal detachment).
 Immediate medical care can help prevent permanent vision loss.